Cherokee County DUI Court Process

 3. Trial (If No Plea Deal)

-• Jury vs. Bench Trial: You have the right to a trial by jury, where a panel of your peers will decide your guilt or innocence.
-You can also choose a bench trial, where the judge alone makes the decision.
-The choice depends on the specifics of your case and the advice of your attorney.
+- Jury vs. Bench Trial: If you are unable to reach a plea agreement with the prosecutor, your case will proceed to trial.
+You have the right to a jury trial, where a panel of citizens will decide your guilt or innocence.
+Alternatively, you can opt for a bench trial, where the judge will make the decision.

-• What Prosecution Must Prove: The prosecution must prove beyond a reasonable doubt that you were driving a vehicle while under the influence of alcohol or drugs, and that your BAC was 0.08% or higher.
+- What Prosecution Must Prove: At trial, the prosecution must prove beyond a reasonable doubt that you were driving under the influence of alcohol or drugs.
+This requires presenting evidence such as breathalyzer results, field sobriety test results, and witness testimony.

 Penalties for DUI in Cherokee County, SC